 "the most critical part was and still is the landing itself""The most critical point was and still is the landing itself, the touchdown on the surface," says Stephan Ulamec, the head Rosetta lander.
 "This is where we will need some portion of luck."

-Philae could, for instance, overshoot and miss the comet, dubbed 67P/Churyumov–Gerasimenko; it could bounce, or land at a bad angle.
-And the landing site, though chosen because it seemed clear of debris, is near plumes of gas that erupt from the surface — which could reduce the lander to shrapnel.
-Working in Philae's favor though, is the comet's small size; its relatively gentle gravitational pull means that the touchdown will occur at "walking speed," or less than 3 feet a second, according to ESA.
+Philae could, for instance, overshoot and miss the comet, dubbed 67P/Churyumov–Gerasimenko; it could bounce or land at a bad angle.
+The landing site, though chosen because it seemed clear of debris, is near plumes of gas that erupt from the surface — which could reduce the lander to shrapnel.
+Working in Philae's favor though, is the comet's small size; its relatively gentle gravitational pull means that the touchdown will occur at "walking speed," or less than 3 feet per second, according to ESA.

 In order to help itself land, Philae will shoot harpoons into the comet as an anchor.
 The probe is also equipped with thrusters, meant to fire at landing to keep the probe upright.
 Unfortunately, there's a problem with the cold gas system, which means the thrusters may not work, says Ulamec.
 That means Philae could bounce off 67P before its harpoons and screws are inserted into the icy surface.

 Once it's anchored, Philae will begin sending back images, as well as information on the comet's crust.
 The lander also has a twitter account, @Philae2014, because of course it does.